MickaelRigault/ztfquery/README.md

 # ztfquery
 Python wrapper of ZTF IRSA web IPA

+_You need to have an IRSA account that has access to ZTF Data to be able to use get data using `ztfquery`_

 # Installation

 go wherever you want to save the folder and then